We are expecting a BIG crowd (around 1,000!) for the 2015 Challenge for Charities Half Marathon, 5K and 1M youth run, REGISTER TODAY!

 • 2014 Race Results

-Preregistration pricing is available through June 27 midnight.
-Online registration closes July 1.
+Online registration closes July 2.
 Registration is available July 3rd from 10 a.m. to 8 p.m. at Wild Iris and on race-day starting at 5:15 a.m.
 Tee shirts are guaranteed for preregistered participants only.

-You can also download a Race Registration 2014 form and mail it to the Lander Community Foundation at P.O.
-Box 1131, Lander, WY 82520.
-To fully participate in this important community fund raising event, you can download a printable donation form click here: 2014 Brochure A complete description of the participating nonprofit organizations, their missions and the intended use of funds they raise from this event is available on this 2014 Brochure.
+To fully participate in this important community fund raising event, you can download a printable donation form click here:2015 Donation Brochure available May 1.
+A complete description of the participating nonprofit organizations, their missions and the intended use of funds they raise from this event is available on 2015 event brochure available May 1..